raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 If a client receives an Keepalive message specifying an keepalive interval value less than ten seconds this is an error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

+A keepalive interval value of 0xFFFFFFFF (2^32-1 milliseconds, approximately 49.7 days) informs the client that it should generate no keepalive traffic.
+Note that after signaling that the client should generate no keepalive traffic in this way, at any point the server may revise that keepalive traffic requirement by sending a new Keepalive TLV dictating new Session Timeout values to the client.

 ***